-MH envisions a world where women have their rightful place and are given due recognition as leaders to reach the top positions in all sectors of human endeavor.
-To give shape to this vision, Miranda House continually reaffirms and embraces its responsibility to build on its historic legacy of leadership in education of women.
-It remains strongly committed to addressing issues of gender in all their complexity and preparing the young women to lead professionally successful lives enriched by the love of learning build personally fulfilling lives radiating integrity and strength of character sustain purposeful engagement with the world with an open mind and balanced perspective meet with confidence the challenges they will encounter in their lives flourish in different cultural milieus in an increasingly interconnected world uphold the core institutional values of respect for diversity, inclusiveness and humanism emerge as leaders charged with new ideas and capacity to make a difference
+Miranda House envisions a world where women have their rightful place and are given due recognition as leaders to reach top positions in all sectors of human endeavour.
+To give shape to this vision, Miranda House continually reaffirms and embraces its responsibility to build on its historic legacy of leadership in the education of women.
+It remains strongly committed to addressing issues of gender in all their complexity and preparing young women to:

+lead professionally successful lives enriched by the love of learning build personally fulfilling lives radiating integrity and strength of character sustain purposeful engagement with the world with an open mind and balanced perspective develop an understanding of their duty to nation and nation-building meet with confidence the challenges they will encounter in their lives flourish in a different cultural milieu in an increasingly interconnected world uphold the core institutional values of respect for diversity, inclusiveness, and humanism to emerge as leaders charged with new ideas and the capacity to make a difference.